About Superior National Bank

 Through more than 130 years of growth, one thing has remained the same: Our commitment to serving the needs of our community.
 Though we have expanded to serve businesses and corporations, the strength and character of the community that got us here remains the backbone of our culture.

-Superior National Bank and Trust has earned national recognition as a ‘Top 200 Community Bank’ by American Banker Magazine – an honor that reflects the quality of our service and the support of our community.
+Superior National Bank has earned national recognition as a ‘Top 200 Community Bank’ by American Banker Magazine – an honor that reflects the quality of our service and the support of our community.